-HEOA / DIGITAL COPYRIGHT COMPLIANCE The Higher Education Opportunity Act of 2008 (HEOA) addresses, in part, the unauthorized file-sharing including, but not limited to, music, streaming, video, images, and other electronic data, using campus networks.
-More particularly, the College District is required to take three steps to deter unauthorized file-sharing on its networks:
+The Higher Education Opportunity Act of 2008 (HEOA) addresses, in part, unauthorized file-sharing, including, but not limited to, music, streaming, video, images, and other electronic data, using College District networks.
+To deter unauthorized file sharing on its networks, the College District shall:

-- 1. Make an annual disclosure to users that: informs users that unauthorized distribution, including file-sharing, of copyright-protected materials may subject them to civil and criminal liabilities; describes Federal copyright law; includes a summary of penalties for violating it; and describes the institution's policies regarding unauthorized file-sharing, including disciplinary actions that may be taken against students who engage in unauthorized distribution or illegal downloading using the institution's information technology systems. - 2.
+- 1. Disclose annually to all users information that explains unauthorized distribution, including file-sharing, of copyrighted materials may subject the individual to civil and criminal liabilities; an explanation of federal copyright law, including a summary of penalties for related violations; and the College District's policies and procedures regarding unauthorized file-sharing, including disciplinary actions that may be taken against students who engage in unauthorized distribution or illegal downloading using the College District's information technology systems. - 2.
 Follow a plan to effectively combat unauthorized distribution using a variety of technology-based deterrents. - 3.
-Provide access to and offer alternatives to illegal filesharing and downloading.
+Offer and provide access to alternatives to illegal file-sharing and downloading.